Denis Scully

 Commentary

 Maureen Wall, Catholic Ireland in the 18th c., ed.
-Gerard O’Brien (1989), Denis Scully, Catholic spokesman before O’Connell, published his Statement of the Penal Laws (1812), advancing the typical pro-Emancipationist propaganda of the period, ‘All Catholic merchants and artizans ... are under necessity ... of resding in these cities and towns, and under the yoke of corporate power. ... some hundred thousand of the most useful, laborious and valuable citizens of Ireland ... such persons in any well-regulated state, would be deemed fit objects of favour and encouragement, at least of protection ... in Irealnd ...
+Gerard O’Brien (1989), Denis Scully, Catholic spokesman before O’Connell, published his Statement of the Penal Laws (1812), advancing the typical pro-Emancipationist propaganda of the period[:] ‘All Catholic merchants and artizans ... are under necessity ... of resding in these cities and towns, and under the yoke of corporate power. ... some hundred thousand of the most useful, laborious and valuable citizens of Ireland ... such persons in any well-regulated state, would be deemed fit objects of favour and encouragement, at least of protection ... in Irealnd ...
 They are debased by the galling ascendancy of privileged neighbours ... depressed by partial imposts ... undue preferences ... uncertain and unequal measure of justice ... fraud and favoritism ... daily practised to their prejudice ... every species of Catholic industry and mechanical skill os checked, taxed, and rendered precarious.’
-Wall, op. cit., p.91.) ‘.. the peculiar misery of Irish corporate towns; the general ignorance and unskilfulness of their tradesmen; their dear charges for labour; their irrational combinations; their abject poverty; their saqualid exterior ... are solely attributable to this perverted and unnaturl system of penal laws, which confounds all ordinary principles of human action, and frustrates the most helpful projects of benevolence and patriotism’.
+Wall, op. cit., p.91.) ‘... the peculiar misery of Irish corporate towns; the general ignorance and unskilfulness of their tradesmen; their dear charges for labour; their irrational combinations; their abject poverty; their saqualid exterior ... are solely attributable to this perverted and unnaturl system of penal laws, which confounds all ordinary principles of human action, and frustrates the most helpful projects of benevolence and patriotism.’
 (Scully, 1812; Wall, idem.)

 Brian Girvin, ‘Making Nations, O’Connell, Religion and The Creation of Political Identity’, in Daniel O’Connell, Political Pioneer, ed.
 Maurice R. O’Connell (Inst.
 Publ.
 Relations 1991), pp.13-34, Denis Scully addressed O’Connell, ‘You are now preeminently the head of the Irish Catholics.’
 Psuedonymously as A Munster Farmer, A letter to Daniel O’Connell, Esq. occasioned by the Petition adopted at the Late Aggregate Meeting of the Catholics of Ireland (Dublin 1824).
 See Brian MacDermot, ed., The Catholic Question in Ireland and England, The papers of Denys Scully (Dublin 1988).
 [14]; And see Munster farmer, infra, 24 n., One observer [‘A Munster Farmer’, probably Denis Scully; see n.1, supra] considered that O’Connell remained ‘an Orange Catholic’ until 1810.
 (A Munster Farmer, Reminiscences of Daniel O’Connell (London/Dublin 1847, p.14).
 [24]

-Further (Girvan, 1991): Scully’s policy, ‘You see that it is the interest and the principle of the present Government, who espouse no party, to treat all with impartiality and justice; that, if you continue cordially to support them, they in return, will continue to protect you and reward you with their esteem and confidence.’ (ibid., p.51) [25].
-Scully supported the Union believing that the ascendancy aristocrats who had left Dublin were not sympathetic to Catholic demands [and that the British parliment was the more likely place to see it passed].
-His view of the effect of the union on the Protestants, ‘You see that Faction, whom you dread, have changed sides, and are become the most discontented party in the country; that they are become the most clamorous against the British connection, because it has clipped their monopoly; that they are incensed by the late Union, which has demolished not our Parliament (for we had no share in it) but their club house.’
+Further (Girvan, 1991): Scully’s policy, ‘You see that it is the interest and the principle of the present Government, who espouse no party, to treat all with impartiality and justice; that, if you continue cordially to support them, they in return, will continue to protect you and reward you with their esteem and confidence.’
+(Ibid., p.51) [25].
+Scully supported the Union believing that the ascendancy aristocrats who had left Dublin were not sympathetic to Catholic demands [and that the British parliament was the more likely place to see it passed.
+His view of the effect of the Union on the Protestants, ‘You see that Faction, whom you dread, have changed sides, and are become the most discontented party in the country; that they are become the most clamorous against the British connection, because it has clipped their monopoly; that they are incensed by the late Union, which has demolished not our Parliament (for we had no share in it) but their club house.’
 An Irish Catholic’s Advice to His Brethern (Dublin 1813), p.50 [24].
-The Drumgoole Case, A proposal to rescind the condemnation was proposed by Aeneas McDonnell, ed. of Cork Merchantile Chronicle, and supported by Denis Scully who compared the attack on Drumgoole to the persecution of Titus Oates.
+The Drumgoole Case, a proposal to rescind the condemnation was proposed by Aeneas McDonnell, editor of Cork Merchantile Chronicle, and supported by Denis Scully who compared the attack on Drumgoole to the persecution of Titus Oates.
 [31]

 [ top ]